G-ram/HAWK/README.md

 A table literal is a comma-separated sequence delimited by curly braces.
 The comma-separated sequence can take two forms.

-* A sequence of values of any type — there can be different types in this sequence.
-However, these values have to be constants.
+* A comma separated sequence of expressions which share the same type.
 This generates a table where the values are keyed in sequential order from the integer 0 to sequence length-1.

 * A sequence of key-value pairs written in the form key : val.
 As before, values can vary within a table.
 Keys are restricted to string types; integers are treated as strings.